wesruv/target.en/help/c-target/c-audiences/c-target-rules/custom-parameters.md

 ---
+keywords: custom parameters;target custom parameters;targetpageparams;targeting mbox parameters
 description: Custom parameters are mbox parameters.
 If you pass any mbox parameters to mboxes, or use the targetPageParams function, those parameters appear here for use in audiences.
-keywords: custom parameters;target custom parameters;targetpageparams;targeting mbox parameters
-seo-description: Custom parameters are mbox parameters.
-If you pass any mbox parameters to mboxes, or use the targetPageParams function, those parameters appear here for use in audiences.
-seo-title: Custom parameters in Adobe Target
+title: Custom parameters in Adobe Target
-solution: Target
-title: Custom parameters
 topic: Standard
 uuid: a9eb62a6-e86a-4e7b-922c-ad87570435ba
 ---